DPhil in Statistics Studentships

 Entry requirements and other useful information can be found at: DPhil in Statistics course information.

-Completed applications must arrive by midday on Monday 30 June 2025.
-Please quote “25STAT02DEP” in your research proposal.
+Applications must arrive by midday on 21 November 2025.
+Please quote “26STAT01SMA” in your research proposal.